 DIFFERENT APPROACHES TO WRINKLE REMOVAL:

-Taking care of the health is very important, caring for one’s health does not only require dieting or exercising, it also requires taking care of the outer appearance as well.
-When you are not satisfied with your facial look, it may result in depression and this causes low self –esteem – which is also unhealthy.
+Taking care of health is very important; caring for one’s health does not only require dieting or exercising, but it also requires taking care of the outer appearance.
+When you are not satisfied with your facial look, it may result in depression, which causes low self–esteem – which is also unhealthy.

-One of the few things that can affect our facial appearance is wrinkles, wrinkles are inevitable and they are caused by aging and other factors.
-Wrinkles make the face look older and can be uncomfortable, especially when you are not as old as you look.
-To reduce or remove wrinkle, people seek for several solutions.
+One of the few things that can affect our facial appearance is wrinkles.
+Wrinkles are inevitable, caused by aging and other factors.
+Wrinkles make a face look older and uncomfortable, especially when you are not as old as you look.
+To reduce or remove wrinkles, people seek several solutions.

 There are several ways to remove wrinkles successfully and have a youthful look again.
-The various technological innovation and scientific inventions available these days has made it easy to achieve a wrinkle-free face with little cost.
+The various technological innovations and scientific inventions available have made it easy to achieve a wrinkle-free face with little cost.
 There are four major approaches to the removal of wrinkles.
-In this article, detailed information about these approaches will be discussed in order to help you arrive at a suitable decision when weighing your options.
+In this article, detailed information about these approaches will be discussed to help you arrive at a suitable decision when weighing your options.

 What is Fraxel laser?

-Fraxel laser involves the use of numerous microscopic thermal spots to treat skin issues such as wrinkles and spots.
-This innovative approach allows the treatment of small fractions of the skin gradually to enable the fast and natural healing of the skin.
-The laser energy in the Fraxel treatment helps to remove old epidermal cells on the skin surface while penetrating into the dermis in order to stimulate natural body healing and enable the production of new collagen growth.
+Fraxel laser involves using numerous microscopic thermal spots to treat skin issues such as wrinkles and spots.
+This innovative approach gradually allows the treatment of small fractions of the skin to enable the fast and natural healing of the skin.
+The laser energy in the Fraxel treatment helps remove old epidermal cells on the skin surface while penetrating the dermis to stimulate natural body healing and enable the production of new collagen growth.
 With this treatment, any form of skin imperfection is easily replaced.

 How many types of Fraxel laser exist?

-There are only two types of Fraxel laser, which includes the ablative and the non-ablative method.
-The ablative measure is designed to address severe skin damages with little risks and complications.
-The ablative method involves the use a high-intensity carbon dioxide (Co2) laser in order to vaporize unwanted tissue.
+There are only two types of Fraxel laser, including the ablative and the non-ablative methods.
+The ablative measure addresses severe skin damages with few risks and complications.
+The ablative method involves using a high-intensity carbon dioxide (Co2) laser to vaporize unwanted tissue.
 The ablative measure delivers a very fast result and a short recovery period.
-The non-ablative on the other hand requires numerous treatment procedure with a modest result this not as fast as the ablative method.
+The non-ablative, on the other hand, requires numerous treatment procedures with a modest result.
+This is not as fast as the ablative method.

 What skin problem does the Fraxel laser treat?

-The Fraxel laser is used to treat age spots, wrinkles, dyschromia, and wrinkles.
+The Fraxel laser treats age spots, wrinkles, dyschromia, and wrinkles.

 Does the procedure take time?

-The treatment takes between 2 to 3 hours while the actual laser itself lasts between 45 minutes to 1 hour.
+The treatment takes between 2 to 3 hours, while the actual laser lasts 45 minutes to 1 hour.

-Does the laser have any negative side effect?
+Does the laser have any negative side effects?

-Fraxel laser does not have any side effect and there are no post inflammatory pigmentations well.
-What most patients complain about is the pinkish-reddish discoloration that appears on the treated skin area for few days after the treatment and this is normal because of the stress that skin area has been open to during treatment.
+Fraxel laser does not have any side effects, and there are no post inflammatory pigmentations.
+Most patients complain about the pinkish-reddish discoloration that appears on the treated skin area for a few days after the treatment.
+This is normal because of the stress that the skin area has been open to during treatment.

-Generally, there is no serious pain attached to the treatment, all that is felt during or after treatment is usually stinging.
-Patients are usually given tropical anesthetic ointment to dissipate the pain and discomfort.
+Generally, no serious pain is attached to the treatment; all that is felt during or after treatment is usually stinging.
+Patients are usually given topical anesthetic ointment to dissipate the pain and discomfort.
 Doctors also give patients Ibuprofen and Acetaminophen before the treatment to reduce stings.

-Can the treatment be combined with other wrinkle removal treatment?
+Can the treatment be combined with other wrinkle removal treatments?

-Yes, the treatment can be combined with other procedures such as Botox, fillers and many others, however, it is best to start laser treatment after two weeks or more of using other non-invasive treatments in order for them to work properly and to be sure you still need other treatments as well.
+Yes, the treatment can be combined with other procedures such as Botox, fillers, and many others.
+However, it is best to start laser treatment after two weeks or more of using other non-invasive treatments for them to work properly and to be sure you still need other treatments as well.

 Is there a recommended age bracket for this treatment?

-Significantly, the treatment is meant for people of age 30 and above with damaged skin, lines and wrinkles, age spots, sun spots, discoloration, and so much more.
+Significantly, the treatment is meant for people aged 30 and above with damaged skin, lines, wrinkles, age spots, sun spots, discoloration, etc.

 Do I need many treatments to clear my wrinkles?

-For an effective treatment, it is better to do the procedure for about 3 to 5 times, this can be done within 2 or 4 weeks.
+For effective treatment, it is better to do the procedure about 3 to 5 times, which can be done within 2 or 4 weeks.

 What is MFR?

-MFR is an innovative technology that helps to restructure the skin’s dermal collagen matrix.
-The treatment works by using the Radiofrequency energy to penetrate deeply into the dermis with the use of tiny gold needles that carry energy straight into the lower skin layers.
+MFR is an innovative technology that helps restructure the skin’s dermal collagen matrix.
+The treatment works by using Radiofrequency energy to penetrate deeply into the dermis using tiny gold needles that carry energy straight into the lower skin layers.
 This, in turn, stimulates the release of the skin’s natural collagen and induces elastin production.
-The released collagen restructures the skin layers to bring about a spot and wrinkle-free skin.
+The released collagen restructures the skin layers to create spot and wrinkle-free skin.

 What does MFR do?

-MFR treatment helps to improve the general appearance of the skin, it helps to tighten the pores and rejuvenate the skin as well as improve the skin laxity.
-It does not only treat wrinkles, it also improves the appearance of scars from stretch marks and acne or post-surgery scars.
+MFR treatment helps improve the general appearance of the skin, and it helps to tighten the pores, rejuvenate the skin, and improve skin laxity.
+It does not only treat wrinkles; it also improves the appearance of scars from stretch marks and acne or post-surgery scars.

 If I am not comfortable with the needling process, are there other alternatives?

 Yes, there are other alternatives; the other alternative is a non-needle fractional radiofrequency applicant.
-The procedure involves the use of a pinpointed handpiece to export-focused radiofrequency energy to both the dermis and the epidermis.
-The process helps to stimulate the release of elastin and collagen necessary for the treatment of skin problems.
+The procedure involves using a pinpointed handpiece to export-focused radiofrequency energy to both the dermis and the epidermis.
+The process helps stimulate the release of elastin and collagen necessary for the treatment of skin problems.
 It helps to tighten the skin texture and remove damaged skin cells.

 Are there people exempted from this treatment?

-Patients that are pregnant, lactating or have epilepsy, vascular disease, skin cancer, scleroderma, eczema, keratosis, immunosuppression disease and a few other selected patients with diseases or conditions are exempted from this treatment.
-When considering this treatment, it is best to consult your doctor to know if you can go ahead with the plan without any medical implication and find out if you have any of these conditions or diseases.
+Pregnant, lactating patients with epilepsy, vascular disease, skin cancer, scleroderma, eczema, keratosis, immunosuppression disease, and a few other patients with diseases or conditions are exempted from this treatment.
+When considering this treatment, it is best to consult your doctor (or injection-certified pharmacists) to know if you can go ahead with the plan without any medical implication and find out if you have any of these conditions or diseases.

-How many recommends treatments do I have to go for?
+How many recommended treatments do I have to go for?

-Most treatments are done 5 times to achieve the best result.
-It usually takes about six-week interval for each treatment; this is to allow skin rejuvenation as well as the collagen and elastin production.
+Most treatments are done five times to achieve the best result.
+It usually takes about a six-week interval for each treatment; this is to allow skin rejuvenation and collagen and elastin production.

-MFR does not have any side effect that is serious, however, you could experience mild swelling and redness after the treatment which can last for a few days, a cooling gel can easily take care of this side effect
+MFR does not have any serious side effects.
+However, you could experience mild swelling and redness after the treatment, which can last for a few days; a cooling gel can easily prevent this side effect.